Fredonia, New York

-Fredonia is a village in Chautauqua County, New York, United States.
+Fredonia (Ganë́'daweö) is a village in Chautauqua County, New York, United States.
 The population was 9,871 as of the 2020 census.
 Fredonia is in the town of Pomfret south of Lake Erie.
 The village is the home of the State University of New York at Fredonia (in the northwest part of the village).

 Fredonia is one of only twelve villages in New York still incorporated under a charter, the other villages having incorporated or re-incorporated under the provisions of Village Law.

 History

-The village that is now Fredonia was most likely first occupied by early Mound Builders, then the Erie people (13th to 17th centuries), then the Iroquois (specifically, the Seneca).
+The village that is now Fredonia was most likely first occupied by early Mound Builders, then the Erie people (13th to 17th centuries), then the Seneca people of the Iroquois.

+The area's original name was Canadaway (from the Seneca word Ganadawao, meaning "among the hemlocks").
+The Seneca know it today as Ganë́'daweö.

 In 1791, Robert Morris purchased the Fredonia land from Massachusetts and sold it to the Holland Land Company.
 Parcels were sold to pioneers around 1800, and the first settlers came around 1803 or 1804.
 Among the first settlers included Zattu Cushing, the county's first judge, and David Eason, the county's first sheriff.

 In 1821, William Hart dug the first well specifically to produce natural gas in the United States on the banks of Canadaway Creek in Fredonia.
 It was 27 ft deep, excavated with shovels by hand, and its gas pipeline was hollowed out logs sealed with tar and rags.
 It supplied enough natural gas for lights in two stores, two shops and a gristmill (currently the village's fire station) by 1825.
 Expanding on Hart's work, the Fredonia Gas Light Company was formed in 1858, becoming the first American natural gas company.
 A stone monument in downtown Fredonia marks the site of the first gas well.

-The village of Fredonia was incorporated in 1829.
-The area's original name was Canadaway (from the Indian word Ganadawao, meaning "among the hemlocks").
+In 1829, the village of Fredonia was incorporated.
 The name "Fredonia" was coined by Samuel Latham Mitchill, coupling the English word "freedom" with a Latin ending.
 Mitchill proposed it as a replacement name for the United States.
 It failed in that regard, but became the name of many towns and cities.